 Paperwork Heavy, Until Now

 FINSYNC customers enjoy a very simple process for invoice financing.
-Drag and drop your invoice onto the payment request screen, and click “Collect”.
+Drag and drop your invoice onto the payments request screen, and click “Collect”.
 That’s it.
 Your financial institution now has everything they need to make a decision on financing that invoice.
 The very short video below demonstrates the entire process in just a few seconds.